Three to Tango: Reception

-Rotten Tomatoes gives the film a rating of 29% based on 63 reviews.
-The site's consensus states: "A mediocre episode of Friends has more humor and less offensive gay jokes."
 Roger Ebert praised Neve Campbell's appeal but gave the film one star, saying it had "an Idiot Plot, in which no one ever says what obviously must be said to clear up the confusion."
 Writing for The New York Times, Stephen Holden criticized the film for its predictability and use of gay clichés.
 "In trying to be both bold and nonthreatening, the movie ends up seeming tame and mildly offensive."

 The film fared poorly with audiences as well as critics.
 Three to Tango opened at #8 at the box office, bringing in $4.4 million on its opening weekend, and earning $10.6 million overall, against a budget of $20 million.

 Filming locations

 Although Three to Tango is set in Chicago, it was filmed in Toronto, Ontario.

 Soundtrack

 A soundtrack of music "from and inspired by" Three to Tango was released by Atlantic Records on 26 October 1999.
 It featured new music by the Brian Setzer Orchestra, Cherry Poppin' Daddies, and Mighty Blue Kings, as well as previously released tracks by Squirrel Nut Zippers, Royal Crown Revue, and The Atomic Fireballs.